raspberrypilearning/3D-scene/en/step_4.md

 --- collapse ---
 ---

-title: Bitmap and vector graphics
+title: Vector and bitmap and graphics

 ---

-**Bitmap graphics** are made from grids of pixels, tend to be low resolution (low quality) and may appear a little 'blocky', expecially when the graphic is enlarged.

 **Vector graphics** are made up of splines (mathmatical curves) and are stored and drawn with these instructions.
 Vector graphics appear as shapes with a set of control points which means they can be reshaped easily and still maintain a high resolution (smooth appearance).

+**Bitmap graphics** are made from grids of pixels, tend to be low resolution (low quality) and may appear a little 'blocky', expecially when the graphic is enlarged.

 --- /collapse ---